icescrum/iceScrum-docker/icescrum/README.md

 Tags:
 - iceScrum R6#14.11: `latest`

+## Linux, Windows and OS X

+However, the __configuration varies depending on the type of installation__:
+- __Docker Native__: regular Linux install, Docker for Windows or Docker for Mac applications.
+- __Docker Machine__: manual Docker Machine install or Docker Toolbox on Windows and OS X.

+Docker Machine, usually via Docker Toolbox, used to be the only way to install iceScrum on Windows and OS X and it required additional configuration to make iceScrum work.
+The new native applications solves this issue.

 ## Environment variables

 __Important notice:__ iceScrum must know beforehand the unique external URL that will be used to open it in a browser.
 By default, this URL is `http://localhost:8080/icescrum`.